Wild Deadwood Reads 2022 looks to be even more exciting than our last four years! Here are some answers to the most Frequently Asked Questions:

 What is the memory book?
 A beautiful keepsake full-color booklet that readers will be bringing around for you to sign.
 You have the opportunity purchase ads in it as well.

 What kind of advertising are you doing to get the word out?
 In addition to boosted Social Media ads, we are also do and widespread local newspaper and other social media ads.
 Posters and rack cards are at local libraries, book stores, and businesses.
 We are also listed on the calendar of event websites for major tourism groups in SD such as the Black Hills Badlands.com.
 We have partnered with a Black Hills company that specializes in promotions, and we have a special group of authors and readers who are working to create social media promotions for all of us to use to get the word out.
-New for 2021 we will be apart of the schedule of events for Wild Bills Days.
+We are also apart of the schedule of events for Wild Bills Days.

 I would like to donate a basket for the raffle or to give out during the Book Fair.
 How do I do this?
 We are excited to announce a new charity benefiting from our raffle baskets for this year—the Shiloh Horse Rescue in Deadwood, SD.
 They rescue abused, unwanted, neglected, and slaughter bound horses of all types.
 A basic belief of Shiloh is that all horses, regardless of age, lameness, or health problems, have worth, value, and can enjoy second chances at a new life.
 Their rescue horses go on to become wonderful first, family, child, show, trail, and pleasure animals.
 You can find out more about the rescue HERE.
-If you’re not able to attend in 2021, you’re welcome to send a basket for the Raffle – information HERE.
+If you’re not able to attend in 2022, you’re welcome to send a basket for the Raffle.
+Just contact Ginger or Linda Rae at the email addresses listed below.
 If you’d like to give away a basket at your own table, please feel free to do so – but remember, you’ll be responsible for contacting and handing-off that basket to the winner.

 I would like to plan my own Extra-Event.
 Can I do that?
 Yes!
 We encourage authors to create their own small events.
 And there is so much to do in the area!
 Please contact Ginger (Ginger@GingerRing.com) to discuss all the possibilities.